Explanation of Grades

 IP (In Progress) grades are reserved for graduate students who have not completed their thesis or project requirement.
 When work is completed, the instructor submits a grade change, replacing the IP with a final grade.
 If an instructor does not submit a final grade by the end of the second additional semester, the "IP" grade will automatically be recorded as an "E" or "U" unless an incomplete extension (722) is filed.
 A grade of N (Grade Delayed) may not be used for a thesis or project course.

 N (Grade Delayed) grades may be submitted in the case of research work or internship that carries over from one semester to another and when it is necessary to delay grading to a subsequent semester.
 N grades may be submitted only with the permission of the department chair or program coordinator.
 A grade of N (Grade Delayed) may not be used for a graduate thesis or project course.
-When the work is completed, the instructor submits a grade change, replaced the N with a final grade.
+When the work is completed, the instructor submits a grade change, replacing the N with a final grade.

 NR (Not Required) grades must be submitted for any Thesis/Project Continuation (721) or Thesis/Project Extended (722) course.